cscart/docs/en/developer_guide/core/event_notifications.rst

 .. important::

-    Notification settings are specified under **Settings → Notifications** *for the entire system*.
+    Notification settings are specified under **Administration → Notifications** *for the entire system*.
 Notifications can be configured for every type of receivers, for each event and each transport.

 The page for configuring notifications shows only the relevant data.
 It doesn't show: